mandelsoft/landscaper/docs/usage/Blueprints.md

 ## Rendering

-The task of a _Blueprint_ is to provide deploy items and final output for the data flow among _Installations_ based of their input values provided by the actual _Instannation_ is evaluated for.
+The task of a _Blueprint_ is to provide deployitems and final output for the data flow among _Installations_ based of their input values provided by the actual _Installation_ is evaluated for.

 This is described by rule sets consisting of [templates](./Templating) carried together with the blueprint.